Thamasb/battleships-game/README.md

 ## Introduction

 This is a simple implementation of the Battleships game in Python.
 In this game, the payer has to sink all the ships in the grid within a limited number of turns.
-- The grid size is defined as 10.
+- The player has enter the grid size between 5 and 10.
 - The number of ships is defined as 5.
 - The ship symbol is defined as "S".
 - The hit symbol is defined as "X".